What is the Contingency Reserve?

 - It is useful as it sets aside money for future losses; hence in the future, no shortage of money arises if the contingency occurs, but on the other hand, it blocks the use of money so that contingency reserve amount cannot be invested.

-This has been a guide to What is Contingency Reserve & it’s Meaning.
-Here we discuss the examples of contingency reserve, importance, and how to calculate along with advantages and disadvantages.
-You can learn more about from the following articles –
+This has been a guide to What is Contingency Reserve & its Meaning.
+Here we discuss the examples of contingency reserve, importance, and how to calculate, along with advantages and disadvantages.
+You can learn more about it from the following articles –